 Yeah, no, you're exactly right.

-One of the people we talked to was Jim Jordan.
+One of the people we talked to is Jim Jordan.

 He says, you know, Downer was the one guy we thought had no Clinton connection.

-But here we are, omissions again, because When they made the initial application to the Pfizer court, there was the glaring omission about who paid for the dossier.
+But here we are, omissions again, because when they made the initial application to the FISA court, there was the glaring omission about who paid for the dossier.

-And we and you know, a footnote that says it may be political in nature.
+And a footnote that says it may be political in nature.

-Yeah, no, and I think you know that you mentioned Catherine Heridge's report just a little bit ago in your show, and uh there's an interesting thing I want to point out because there's a similar pattern in the Trump world, right?
+Yeah, no, I think, you know, you mentioned Catherine Herridge's report just a little bit ago in your show, and there's an interesting thing I want to point out because there's a similar pattern in the Trump world, right?

-There's no reason, if there's nothing to be ashamed about, there's no reason not to disclose the stuff and say, sure, that's what happened, and we don't have any problem with it.
+If there's nothing to be ashamed about, there's no reason not to disclose this stuff and say, sure, that's what happened, and we don't have any problem with it.

-Uh uh, the story today about stroke that Catherine Harris broke is so important for another reason.
+The story today about stroke that Catherine Herridge broke is so important for another reason.

-All right, he didn't follow up according to Catherine's uh report on the possibility that there was a foreign breach.
+All right, he didn't follow up, according to Catherine's report, on the possibility that there was a foreign breach.

-Now I'm gonna remind you about something I reported just a couple of months ago.
+Now I'm going to remind you about something I reported just a couple of months ago.

-When Comey's original exoneration statement was drafted, he wrote it was reasonably likely that's a very strong word.
+When Comey's original exoneration statement was drafted, he wrote, it was reasonably likely, that's a very strong word, it was likely that Hillary Clinton's non-secure private sector.

 That was edited out.